 Please only submit a final copy based on up-to-date research.
 We do not accept submissions by post.

 We accept and encourage papers on a wide variety of topics, not just in traditional environmental or natural resources law, but also climate change and environmental policy, law and economics, international environmental law, animal rights, toxic torts, environmental ethics, and other topics relating to law and the environment.
 If your submission is at the edge of our core topic areas, please ensure that it is comprehensible to readers not versed in the discipline.

 How we classify submissions

 A paper submitted by a current student will be considered as a Note.
-We evaluate Note submissions from students at schools other than Stanford on the same basis as Note submissions from Stanford students.
+We are only accepting Note submissions from Stanford students at this time.

 A paper submitted by an author who has graduated within the past year will be evaluated as a Note if it was primarily written while the author was still a student.
 A paper submitted by an author who is more than one year out of school will be evaluated as an Article, regardless of when the paper was written.

 On rare occasions, we will consider a student submission as a Comment or Essay.
 These tend to paint with a broader brush, tend to have less particularized or quantified support, tend to be shorter, and tend to be more lightly footnoted.

 If we offer to publish your piece, we will send you a contract by which you will transfer copyright to the Stanford Environmental Law Journal.
 If your piece cites materials that are more than typically difficult to find (unusual, unpublished, foreign, etc.), we will expect you to mail a copy of them to us at your own expense immediately upon your acceptance of our offer.
 A Lead Article Editor (LAE) is assigned to each article and a team of Member and Associate Editors works with the LAE during each round to check all footnote citations for accuracy, format, clarity, etc.